dovchar/grunt-qunit-sonar/README.md

 1. [PhantomJs](http://phantomjs.org/download.html)
 2. [JsCoverage](http://siliconforks.com/jscoverage/download.html)

-Install the module with: `npm install grunt-unit-cov`
+Install the module with: `npm install grunt-unit-sonar`

 Then load it from your own `grunt.js` file: